This guide is for macOS. Guides for other platforms are coming soon.

 Debugging tools overview

-MCP provides several tools for debugging at different levels:
+MCP provides several tools for debugging at different levels:-

 MCP Inspector